eraction/boosty-to-py/README.md

 # boosty-to-py

-API wrapper to interact with boosty.to
+unofficial API wrapper to interact with boosty.to